-Risk Class B Risk Class C Risk Class D

-T4: Traceability of transmitted
+T4: Traceability of transmitted measurement data

-Transmitted measurement data shall be capable of being traced back to the measurement and measuring

-instrument that generated them.
+Transmitted measurement data shall be capable of being traced back to the measurement and measuring instrument that generated them.

-Specifying Notes:

-This requirement only applies to open networks, not to closed networks.
-Traceability requires the correct assignment (linking) of measurement data to the measurement that has

-generated the data. diement data to the measurement that has

-rect assignment (linking) of meas surement data to the measuring instrument

-that has generated them.
-4. Traceability to measuremen ts presupposes an identification of moasuromonte

-tification of the measuring instrument.

-6. The protection shall apply a ed out by easily available and manageable
+- 1. This requirement only applies to open networks, not to closed networks. - 2.
+Traceability requires the correct assignment (linking) of measurement data to the measurement that has generated the data. - 3.
+Traceability requires the correct assignment (linking) of measurement data to the measuring instrument that has generated them. - Traceability to measurements presupposes an identification of measurements. - 5.
+Traceability to a measuring instrument presupposes an identification of the measuring instrument. - 6.
+The protection shall apply against intentional changes carried out by easily available and manageable software tools.

-software tools.

-7. The protection shall also apply

-against intentional changes carried

-out by special sophisticated software tools
+7. The protection shall also apply against intentional changes carried out by special sophisticated software tools..

-8. Concerning algorithms and minimum

-key lengths, the requirements or

-recommendations of the national and international institutions responsible

-for data security have to be taken into
+Concerning algorithms and minimum key lengths, the requirements or recommendations of the national and international institutions responsible for data security have to be taken into consideration.

-consideration.

-Required Documentation:

-Description of the authentica ation means.
+Description of the authentication means.

-Validation Guidance:

-Checks based on documentation n:

-Check that authentication mean
+Check that authentication means are adequate.

-Example of an Acceptable Sol •

-number, containing the date when the

-measurement has been perfe , 0

-· Each data set contains inform nation about the origin of the meas surement data, i.e. serial number or identity

-Each data set contains inform of the measuring instrument nation about the origin of the meas that generated the value.

-Each data set contains inform of the measuring instrument nation about the origin of the meas that generated the value. ity is guaranteed if the data se fields of the data set. surement data, i.e. serial number or identity t carries an unambiguous signature.
-The
+- Each data set has a unique (sequential) identification number, containing the date when the measurement has been performed (time stamp). - Each data set contains information about the origin of the measurement data, i.e. serial number or identity of the measuring instrument that generated the value. - In open networks, authenticity is guaranteed if the data set carries an unambiguous signature.
+The signature covers all of these fields of the data set. - The receiver of the data set checks all data for plausibility.